 Joe Exotic is perhaps the greatest self-publicist in a country not famed for its shrinking violets.
 In 2016, he ran for President.
 In 2018, he ran for Governor of Oklahoma.
 He failed both times, but garnered yearned-for publicity in the process.

-As the picture below shows, Joe sports one of the worst-dyed mullets on earth and wears outfits Torville and Dean would have rejected as OTT.
+As the picture above shows, Joe sports one of the worst-dyed mullets on earth and wears outfits Torville and Dean would have rejected as OTT.
 He uses the revolver at his hip to scare off his tigers when they get too rambunctious.
 Joe once claimed to be the most prolific breeder of tigers in America.
 It’s wise to take most things Joe says with a pinch of salt.

 Oh, and he croons country and western songs with outlandish, chintzy videos - which, it turns out, he doesn’t sing at all but has dubbed by professional singers.

 All this would just be showing-off on a grand scale if it weren’t for two things, which turn this programme from sensationalist schlock into TV platinum.